Fact Sheets And Publications

 Ask the following questions when talking about money with a spouse or another member of the family.

-2. Share your “ideal.”
-How would you like your situation to be?
+Share your “ideal.”
+What would your situation be like?

-3. Identify where you would like some help.
-Do you agree or disagree about needs for help?
+Identify where you would like some help.
+Do you agree or disagree about the need for help?

-5. Are you able to talk with another person about his/her financial mistakes (such asoverspending, making a large purchase without consulting you)?
+Are you able to discuss another person's financial mistakes, such as overspending or making a large purchase without prior knowledge?

-Making financial decisions is a challenge of every family.
-If you run into problems making decisions, these steps may help you arrive at an acceptable solution.
+Making financial decisions can be tough for every family.
+If you face difficulties making choices, these steps might help you find a suitable solution.

 Step 1.
 Define the problem, be specific.
 List only one problem at a time.